 The performance is evaluated by the path length and the duration of encounters.
 In this case, if a ship appears within 0.5 nautical miles (0.926 km) to the own ship, it is regarded as encountered.
 Considering that encountering multiple ships at the same time is more complex, we show the duration of encounters by the number of ships encountered.
-The duration of encountering at least 1 ship, at least 2 ships, and at least 3 ships are shown in Table 1.
+The duration of encountering at least one ship, at least two ships, and at least three ships are shown in Table 1.
 We can see that the mean path lengths of the two planners are similar, but the encounter duration of the one based on intention estimation is much shorter than the one based on the constant velocity assumption.
-The paths taken by the two planners are plotted in Figure 7.
-Although the paths by the two planners look similar, Table 1 shows that the performance of our proposed algorithm is much better, which proves that the intention estimation can make a better assessment of the future risk.
+The paths taken by the two planners are plotted in Fig. 8.
+Although the paths of the two planners look similar, Table 1 shows that the performance of our proposed algorithm is much better, which proves that the intention estimation can make a better assessment of future risk.
+A one-tailed paired t-test is conducted on the encounter duration as shown in Table 2.
+The result also supports that our proposed method has a better performance in the encounter duration.